 With an understanding of your target buyers, you are able to move on to the messaging in your content.
 The content you want to create for emerging markets needs to cast a wide net to draw in awareness of the brand in the early stages.
 Start with generating a baseline of traffic and continue to get more granular and more product-focused in the messaging over time.

 Let’s go through the process and I’ll share the steps with you below.

 Long Tail Targeted Content For SEO

-Start with content for SEO to capitalize on low hanging fruit in traffic generation.
+Start with SEO-friendly content to capitalize on low hanging fruit in traffic generation.
 To ensure your success over the short term… You’ll want to target content around industry known search terms with a heavy emphasis on search engine optimization (SEO) to optimize content.
 You’ll want to do this early in your campaign, even if the topics don’t speak directly to your product all the time.

 The content can address common challenges your buyers have or support their goals instead.
 Focus on informational searches to determine a better understanding of what to write about.

 If you’re not familiar with the long tail keyword concept, then this guide is highly recommended to get you started.

 Write About Goals & Challenges, Not Products & Services

 Not all the topics you develop need to, or even should speak about your product in demand generation marketing strategies.
 If you want to generate demand for something new, you’ll need to ‘follow the crowd’ (Withing reason) and draw them in on topics that interest them first and foremost.
 Put into the proper context as it relates to your business, targeting search engine searches in overlapping markets can draw in audiences that can be nurtured into a genuine business.
 You’ll find there’s a wide range of things to write about that can be valuable in acquiring a relevant audience.